terhnt/addrindexrs_uno/doc/usage.md

 ### Sample Systemd Unit File

 You may wish to have systemd manage addrindexrs so that it's "always on."
-Here is a sample unit file (which assumes that the bitcoind unit file is `bitcoind.service`):
+Here is a sample unit file (which assumes that the unobtaniumd unit file is `unobtaniumd.service`):

 ```
 [Unit]
 Description=addrindexrs
-After=bitcoind.service
+After=unobtaniumd.service

 [Service]
 WorkingDirectory=/home/bitcoin/addrindexrs
 ExecStart=/home/bitcoin/addrindexrs/target/release/addrindexrs --db-dir ./db --indexer-rpc-addr="127.0.0.1:50001"
-User=bitcoin
+User=unobtanium
-Group=bitcoin
+Group=unobtanium
 Type=simple
 KillMode=process
 TimeoutSec=60